API-Skeletons/zf-doctrine-querybuilder/README.md

 ==============================

 [![Build status](https://api.travis-ci.org/zfcampus/zf-doctrine-querybuilder-filter.svg)](http://travis-ci.org/zfcampus/zf-doctrine-querybuilder-filter)
-This library provides query builder filters from request query parameters.
+This library provides query builder filters from array parameters.
+This library was designed to apply filters from an HTTP request to give an API a fluent filter dialect.

 Installation